COVID-19 updates & ways VSAC can help

 - Receives a bill statement each month, along with the borrower

 - Is reported to the national credit bureaus each month, along with the borrower

 - Must sign all paperwork, along with the borrower

-Cosigner release may be available, upon request, to borrowers with a current account who meet VSAC’s credit criteria after 48 months of active repayment.
+Cosigner release may be available, upon request, to borrowers with a current account who meet lender requirements.
 This means your cosigner will no longer be responsible for the loan and will no longer have the debt counted on their credit report—freeing up their credit for other needs.
-Learn more about the opportunities available with Vermont Advantage Loans >
+Check with your lender, or learn about the opportunities available with VSAC student loans.